bossanova808/kodi.ozweather.2nd.screen/README.md

 All of this with an easy to read '10ft' interface size - i.e. you should be able to see & read your screen comfortably, from a normal TV viewing position, some metres away.

-The weather data is sourced from either OpenMeteo or, if you're in Australia, from the Australian Bureau of Meteorology.
+The weather data is sourced from either OpenMeteo or, if you're in Australia, you get the much more accurate weather data directly from the Australian Bureau of Meteorology.

 The idea is that you can use pretty much any old tablet or smartphone for this (most of us have a few of those in the cupboard by now..).
 You could also use a Raspberry Pi with a screen.
 Really - just about anything you have really, as long as it can run a browser with some basic, albeit somewhat modern, features, and you can connect it to the same local network on which your Kodi is running).